jed-harwood/SGM/README.md

 The `GAR` folder builds on that package API with reproducible simulation studies and a stock-market application for the GAR paper.
-The GAR analysis documentation cites the graph VARMA forecasting paper of Isufi et al. (2019).

 For temporally dependent signals with explicit autoregressive graph filters, use `TARGAR_fit()` instead.
 The TAR-GAR workflow follows the same package